jrpool/json-db-cli-async/README.md

 The demonstration takes the form of a to-do list manager.
 You can use it to add tasks to the list, remove tasks from it (declaring them “done”), and list the tasks in it.

-The application fulfills the specifications of the “Command line Todo List With Callbacks” module in Phase 2 of the [Learners Guild][lg] curriculum.
+The application fulfills the requirements of the “Command line Todo List With Callbacks” module in Phase 2 of the [Learners Guild][lg] curriculum, including the requirement that “we're moving from `fs.readFileSync` & `fs.writeFileSync` to `fs.readFile` & `fs.writeFile` requiring you to use callbacks and async code flow control.”

+This is a modified version of a parallel application, json-db-cli, which relies on `fs.readFileSync` & `fs.writeFileSync` and therefore does not comply with the above requirement: [json-db-cli].

-The features are somewhat enhanced in relation to these specifications, as follows:
+The features are somewhat enhanced in relation to the requirements, as follows:

 - The `done` command takes not only an integer argument but instead, optionally, a range argument in the format of 2 integers delimited by a hyphen-minus character (e.g., `15-20`).